PiyushVarman/Class-11-Project-Files/README.md

 Random Number Guessing Game Tkinter: The computer has chosen a number... can you guess it right?

-Triangle Side Calculator: Find the third side of a triangle when given the first 2
+Triangle Side Calculator: Find the third side of a triangle when given two sides